 John lends beautiful details in this account of Jesus in Jerusalem - the ridiculing brothers, the split crowd, the paranoid Jews, the amazed priests and scholars.
+The scene has personality, narrative and drama.
 The length of Jesus' stay this time is not clear.
 Scripture indicates He stayed at least two days.
 The likely duration would be seven days, as the Feast of Booths was a seven day celebration.

 On the last day of the feast, which Scripture relates was "the great day of the feast", Jesus stood up in the Temple and cried in verse 32;